Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/faq/_index.md

 ## What industry scenarios are available in Jumpstart Agora?

-Currently, Agora offers the [Contoso Supermarket](/azure_jumpstart_ag/retail/contoso_supermarket) retail industry experience.
-Contoso Supermarket includes everything needed to deploy, configure, and use a realistic sample point-of-sale application including CI/CD, observability, security, and more.
+Agora offers two industry scenarios, [Contoso Motors](/azure_jumpstart_ag/manufacturing/contoso_motors) and [Contoso Supermarket](/azure_jumpstart_ag/retail/contoso_supermarket).
+Each industry scenario includes everything needed to deploy, configure, and use a real-world including CI/CD, observability, security, and more.

 ## What is required to deploy Agora?